-In accordance with national law, the designated undertaking providing universal services has the right to seek to receive funds for the net costs it believes to have incurred to provide part or all of the universal services in line with its obligations and may submit a written request to the Malta Communications Authority (hereafter the "MCA" or the "Authority").
-Universal services are defined as a minimum set of services of specified quality which are to be made available to all end-users regardless of their geographical location and, in the light of specific national conditions, at an affordable price.
+As specified in the proposed decision and in accordance with national law, the designated undertaking providing universal services has the right to seek to receive funds for the net costs it believes to have incurred to provide part or all of the universal services in line with its obligations and may submit a written request to the Authority.
+Universal services are defined as a minimum set of services of specified quality which are to be made available to all end-users regardless of their geographical location and, in the light of specific national conditions, at an affordable price1.
 During 2013, GO plc (hereafter "GO") was designated to provide as universal services: access at a fixed location, directory enquiry services and directories, public payphones, specific measures for disabled users, reduced tariff options and control of expenditure.
-In December 2014, GO submitted its funding application for the unfair burden it claims it had suffered in providing these universal services during the financial year 2013.
+In December 2014, GO submitted its funding application for the unfair burden it claims it had suffered in providing these universal services during the financial year 20132.